 - Use forearm supports to avoid expanding the wrist while using the mouse.

-Have contrast baths: put your hand including your wrist in hot water, and alternate with cold water.
-Repeat this for 10 minutes in order to reduce the swelling sensation that you may feeling.
+Carpal tunnel syndrome can cause pins and needles in both hands but also a swelling and burning sensation.
+Put your hand including your wrist in hot water, and alternate with cold water.
+Repeat this for 10 minutes in order to reduce the swelling sensation that you may be feeling.

-*These products are class I medical devices that bear the CE marking under this regulation.
+*These solutions are class I medical devices that bear the CE marking under this regulation.
 Carefully read the instructions before use.
 Manufacturer: Millet Innovation.
 04/2020